 TECHNICAL SERVICE S No Service Level Indicator Bench- Mark Performance On Target Y/N Comments Emergency Services Manageme ent (cont) 2 Effective support is provided to the LEMC and LEMO.
 Meetings are well attended.
-80% 100% Y Bushfire exercise attended at Coonabarabran RFS on 13.10.23.
-LEMC meeting attended at Coolah Council Chambers on 20.11.23 3 Mapping is provided as required to the LEMC and EOC in a timely manner.
+80% 100% Y LEMC meeting in February attended.
+3 Mapping is provided as required to the LEMC and EOC in a timely manner.
 Number of complaints from LEMC and EOC.
-None 100% Y No mapping requests or complaints this quarter.
-4 Hazard Reduction Certificates requested by the RFS are issued in a timely manner.
+None 100% Υ No mapping requests or complaints this quarter 4 Hazard Reduction Certificates requested by the RFS are issued in a timely manner.
 Issued Hazard Reduction Certificates within 5 working days.
-80% 100% Υ None requested this quarter.
-Survey Investigation and Desig n 1 Designs and plans for capital works are complete ahead of construction scheduling. % design work complete within two months of project commencement.
-90% 100% Y Design plans in line with project commencement.
-2 Completion of site surveys and designs are accurate. % Designs that meet specifications.
-95% 100% Υ No issues identified this quarter.
-Private Works 1 Private works are effectively managed and actively pursued.
-Maximum days taken for private works requests to be completed. ≤ 28 days N/A N/A No private works this Q 2 Private works invoices are actioned promptly.
-Number of days post completion of job for private works invoices to be issued. ≤ 5 N/A N/A No private works this Q Reseals 1 Condition rating seals on Regional and Local Roads (including town streets) meets standard. % of road seal asset condition rating ≥ average 60% < 60% N Rectification of substantial impairment to road network as a result of natural disasters is the current priority.
+80% 100% Υ One issued this quarter.
+Survey Investigation and Design 1 Designs and plans for capital works are complete ahead of construction scheduling. % design work complete within two months of project commencement.
+90% 100% Υ Design plans in line with project commencement 2 Completion of site surveys and designs are accurate. % Designs that meet specifications.
+95% 100% Υ No issues identified this quarter Private Works 1 Private works are effectively managed and actively pursued.
+Maximum days taken for private works requests to be completed. ≤ 28 days N/A N/A No private works this quarter 2 Private works invoices are actioned promptly.
+Number of days post completion of job for private works invoices to be issued. ≤ 5 N/A N/A No private works this quarter Reseals 1 Condition rating seals on Regional and Local Roads (including town streets) meets standard. % of road seal asset condition rating ≥ average 60% <60% N Rectification of substantial impairment to road network as a result of natural disasters is the current priority.
 2 Road seals on Regional Roads are renewed with sufficient frequency.
 Time between reseals.
-20 years 20 years Υ Works scheduled for Nov 2023 to Mar 2024.
+20 years 20 years Y Reseals completed this quarter.

 TECHNICAL SERVICES No Service Level Indicator Bench- Mark Performance On Target Y/N Comments Reseals (cont) 3 Road seals on rural Local Roads are renewed with sufficient frequency.
 Time between reseals.
-20 years 20 years Y Works scheduled for Nov 2023 to Mar 2024.
+20 years 20 years Y Reseals completed this quarter.
 4 Road seals on town streets are renewed with sufficient frequency.
 Time between reseals.
-20 years 20 years Υ Works scheduled for Nov 2023 to Mar 2024.
-Road Maintenance and Repair - - Local 1 Condition rating for the unsealed Local Roads meets standard. % of road pavement asset condition rating ≥ average 90% < 90% N Rectification of substantial impairment to road network as a result of natural disasters is the current priority.
-2 Local bridge and major culvert network meets standard condition rating. % of bridge/major culvert asset condition rating ≥ average 90% < 90% N Rectification of substantial impairment to road network as a result of natural disasters is the current priority.
-3 Sealed Local Roads (pavement) meets standard condition rating. % of road pavement asset condition rating ≥ average 90% < 90% N Rectification of substantial impairment to road network as a result of natural disasters is the current priority.
+20 years 20 years Y Reseals completed this quarter.
+Road Maintenance and Repair - - Local 1 Condition rating for the unsealed Local Roads meets standard. % of road pavement asset condition rating ≥ average 90% <90% N Rectification of substantial impairment to road network as a result of natural disasters is the current priority.
+2 Local bridge and major culvert network meets standard condition rating. % of bridge/major culvert asset condition rating ≥ average 90% <90% N Rectification of substantial impairment to road network as a result of natural disasters is the current priority.
+3 Sealed Local Roads (pavement) meets standard condition rating. % of road pavement asset condition rating ≥ average 90% <90% N Rectification of substantial impairment to road network as a result of natural disasters is the current priority.
 4 Unsealed roads are well maintained through grading being carried out with sufficient frequency.
 Frequency of grading (per year) by road category (C) Total Length C1 Roads = 549km Total Length C2 Roads = 569km Total Length C3 Roads = 419km C1 = Once every 15 months C2 = Once every 3 years C3 = Once every 5 years 0 N Rectification of substantial impairment to road network as a result of natural disasters is the current priority.